PostHog/posthog.com/contents/blog/2022-review.md

 * What do I do that I am not better at than others?
 * What do I do that I am actually worse than others?

-Secondly, Tim and I love going for an inexpensive curry every couple of weeks when we work together casually in person (we're all remote, but we do make an effort to hang out).
+Secondly, Tim and I love going for a curry every couple of weeks when we work together in person (we're all remote, but we do make an effort to hang out).
 This means specifically an unpretentious but tasty curry somewhere.
-This happenns frankly because my wife isn't a huge fan of them, so nearly every time we meet, I jump at the chance and I _think_ I've converted Tim.
+This happens frankly because my wife isn't a huge fan of them, so nearly every time we meet, I jump at the chance and I _think_ I've converted Tim.
 During one of these, we talked through the feedback we'd received.
 It's a good reminder to hang out and not make every interaction 'zoomformulaic'.

 ### I was prioritizing badly, but Tim held me accountable and we fixed that too

 At one point, I was getting the individual contributor work done, but not prioritizing things like company vision/OKRs.
+Knowing when to do this is a real skill - too much of it and you're setting a silly culture of planning over trying stuff out.
+Too little, and you don't have a clear direction.
 Tim suggested I hire [Kendal](../handbook/company/team#kendal-hall-executive-assistant) (Exec Assistant) to help solve this.
-I felt really silly hiring someone to manage my time and to keep me organised, but the reality was - this means I can give more value to the company, which helps everyone.
+I felt really silly hiring someone to manage my time and to keep me organised, but the reality is that I can now give more value to the company, which helps everyone.
 Having a nudge from someone else was what I needed to commit.

 ### A crappy family situation got much better

 My (then) 1 year old daughter got diagnosed with bilateral retinoblastoma (a type of cancer) in 2021.
 She lost an eye as a result, has her vision permanently damaged in the other, and had to go through chemo.
 We were delighted to wrap up treatment in the Spring 2022.
-We were lucky that it went perfectly... she was cured, and now we're in regular monitoring mode.
+We were lucky that it went perfectly... she was "cured" (as far as you can be of cancer), and now we're in regular monitoring mode.
 When she got diagnosed, I chose to focus on revenue over fundraising (instead of trying to both whilst taking care of her), and now a year and a half on, I'm very glad that's what we picked.

 ### We are shipping stuff